Bounties-Network/StandardBounties/docs/documentation.md

 The number of submissions which have been accepted for each milestone.

 `mapping(uint=>uint) public numPaid`
-The number of submissions which have paid out to task fulfillers for each milestone.
+The number of submissions which have paid out to task fulfillers for each milestone. `numPaid[i]` is always strictly less than or equal to `numAccepted[i]`.

 ### External functions

 #### StandardBounty()
-Instantiates the variables describing the bounty, while it is in the draft stage.
+Constructs the bounty and instantiates state variables, initializing it in the draft stage.
 The contract gives `tx.origin` the issuer privileges so that a factory design pattern can be used.
+The bounty deadline must be after the time of issuance (contract deployment), and none of the milestones can pay out 0 tokens.
 ```
 function StandardBounty(
     uint _deadline,
     string _contactInfo,
     string _data,
-    uint[] _fulfillmentAmounts,
+    uint256[] _fulfillmentAmounts,
+    uint _totalFulfillmentAmounts,
     uint _numMilestones,
     address _arbiter
 )
-    amountsNotZero(_fulfillmentAmounts)
+    amountsNotZeroAndEqualSum(_fulfillmentAmounts, _totalFulfillmentAmounts)
     validateDeadline(_deadline)
     correctLengths(_numMilestones, _fulfillmentAmounts.length)
 {